It's Not Just Crime Prevention Any More!

 A block captain is considered to be a Police Department volunteer.
 You must complete a Block Captain Application form and pass a local background check conducted by the Broomfield Police Department.
-Applciations should be returned to Public Education Coordinator Joleen Reefe.
+Applications should be returned to Public Information Officer / Education Coordinator Rachel Welte.

 Duties of a Block Captain:

-- Act as liaison between residents, Police, and the Public Education Coordinator;
+- Act as liaison between residents, Police, and the Public Information Officer / Education Coordinator;

 - Contact new neighbors and explain the program;